Chirkh/Machine-Learning-Library/README.md

 # Machine-Learning-Library

 Machine learning library in Python implementing large variety of supervised and unsupervised algorithms as well as data processing techniques.
+More Algorithms to come.

 ## Algorithms/Features
 * Linear Regression (L1 and L2 regularisation included)